-- a) Within or at the end of quiet zones for the purpose of verifying that vehicles comply with the Quiet Zone regulations in RCR 4.12. - b) Anywhere along the rally route, for the purpose of inspecting competing vehicles for the presence of pace notes.
-(Events where pace notes are prohibited) - c) Anywhere along the rally route, for the purpose of inspecting safety equipment and vehicle eligibility. - d) Anywhere within a transit for the purposes of informing competitors of any violation of transit speed limits. - e) Anywhere within a transit for the purpose of collecting data from event or ARA equipment (such as electronic tracker data) or replacing such equipment.
+- a) Within or at the end of quiet zones for the purpose of verifying that vehicles comply with the Quiet Zone regulations in RCR 4.13. - b) Anywhere along the rally route, for the purpose of inspecting competing vehicles for the presence of pace notes.
+(Events where pace notes are prohibited) - c) Anywhere along the rally route, for the purpose of inspecting safety equipment and vehicle eligibility. - d) Anywhere within a transit for the purposes of informing competitors of any violation of transit speed limits. - e) Anywhere within a transit for the purpose of collecting data from event or ARA equipment (such as electronic tracker data) or replacing such equipment. - f) Anywhere within the area (stages or transit roads) during reconnaissance with the purpose of monitoring crew activity for compliance with the regulations.